 You will find beaches in the heart of the city of Monterey: McAbee Beach and San Carlos Beach are located literally off Cannery Row, the tourist hub of the city.

-But heading a little farther afield will bring you to many more gorgeous Monterey beaches, several that are set well away from the tourist core.
+While these beaches are great for short visits, heading a little farther afield will bring you to many more gorgeous Monterey beaches, several that are set well away from the tourist core.

 Excited?
 Let’s get started discovering the must-visit Monterey County beaches!